MXH-program/ISDTCA2-Fire-Safety/README.md

 # ISDTCA2-Fire-Safety

-This is a project co-madd by Shane and Xianghao.
+This is a project co-made by Shane and Xianghao.